 To restore and build Jerusalem

-We will take a closer look at this and other prophecies by Daniel in later meditations.
+We will take a closer look at this and the other prophecies of Daniel in later meditations.

-Wherever we may find ourselves today, we know from scripture that God will never abandon us.
+Whatever situation we find ourselves in today, we know that God will never abandon us.
 In Him, we have a future and a hope, no matter how depressing things may look at the moment.
-Do not give up or be in despair, for there is a God who loves you and will do anything for you.
-He even died on a cross for you and would have done it even if you were the only one on earth who would reach out to Him to receive it.
-Trust Him today.
+Do not give up or be in despair, for there is a God who loves you and will do anything and everything for you.
+He even died on a cross for you, and would have done it even if you were the only one on earth who would have reached out to Him to receive it.
+Trust in Him today, our future and our hope.

 Reflection

 Lord, we reach out to You in gratitude for Your many blessings and love.
 May the Spirit of Jesus be present with us, to comfort us in our trials and to accept our thanks for the many good gifts You have given.
-We pray for the prosperity of the people and the land where you have placed us, and that we may also enjoy its benefits.
-May the joy of life be with us today, whatever our circumstances may be.
+We pray for the prosperity of the people and the land where you have placed us, and that all may enjoy its benefits.
+May the joy of life with You be with us today, whatever our circumstances.
 In Jesus’ name we pray, Amen.